 The Children’s Museum is committed to ensuring that children and their families, regardless of their financial circumstances, can participate in the life-enriching, creative experiences we offer.
 To this end, the Free2Play Access Program was created, and it has been an important component of the Children’s Museum since we first opened our doors to the community over thirty years ago.

-The Free2Play Access Program brings underprivileged children to the Children’s Museum for school visits, day camps, special holiday parties, and after-school clubs FREE OF CHARGE!
-The program is open to qualifying Winnipeg schools, registered day cares, and select social service organizations.
+The Free2Play Access Program brings under-supported children to the Children’s Museum for school visits, day camps, special events, and after-school clubs FREE OF CHARGE!
+The program is open to qualifying Manitoba schools, registered day cares, and select social service organizations.

 While the actual number of eligible participants in the Free2Play Access Program is contingent upon funding received through donations from foundations, corporations, and individuals, the Children’s Museum strives to reserve 10% of museum programming and special events attendance for Free2Play Access Program participants each year.

-In 2013, we are pleased to report that 9,850 visitors began sparking their creative learning at the Children’s Museum thanks to this meaningful program.
+In 2021, we are pleased to report that 224 visitors sparked their creative learning at the Children’s Museum thanks to this meaningful program.

 About the Free2Play Access Program

-Open to students in Grades 4 and 5 in qualifying* Winnipeg schools, the Children’s Museum’s After-School Clubs are free programs that run in five-week sessions six times throughout the year.
-With the guided support of guest instructors, our After-School Clubs teach kids new skills and provide them with fun and exciting ways to express their creativity!
+Open to students in Grades 3 to 5 in under-supported Winnipeg schools, the Children’s Museum’s After-School Clubs are free programs that run in five-week sessions five times throughout the year.
+With the guided support of guest instructors, our After-School Clubs teach kids new skills and provide them with fun and exciting ways to express their creativity.
 After-School Club participants are also provided with free family passes to ensure that the student and his/her family are able to continue enjoying the Children’s Museum long after the After-School Club experience is complete.